-I came across the recipe for weight loss ‘Lose weight the easy way’ just wanting to know if this really works and do you have prof of someone doing this and it working especially for the skeptics.
+“I came across the recipe for weight loss ‘Lose weight the easy way’ just wanting to know if this really works and do you have proof of someone doing this and it working, especially for the skeptics.”

 A friend posted the cinnamon/honey/boiling water weight loss mixture recipe on Facebook.
 It says that it only works on an empty stomach, but if you drink before going to bed at night, you wouldn’t have an empty stomach.
 Please explain.

 I have never claimed that the combination of honey and cinnamon was a magical weight loss drink or anything – that text was added by “TheNaturalFarmacy.”
-They list Pixies Pocket and Modern Scribe Photography to give credit for the picture, because they nabbed that photo of the honey jar and cinnamon from my shop without permission and we took them to task over it!
-Not only did they steal an image, they spread exaggerated claims.
+They list Pixies Pocket and Modern Scribe Photography to give credit for the picture because they nabbed that photo of the honey jar and cinnamon from my shop without permission and we took them to task over it!
+Not only did they steal an image, but they also spread exaggerated claims.

 NO!
 The hard truth is that THERE IS NO LAZY WAY TO LOSE WEIGHT!
 It takes focus, smart decisions, and some amount of both physical and mental strength to break old habits and start new, healthy ones.

 Now, don’t get me wrong.
-Cinnamon is wonderful for many reasons – it warms you by increasing your blood flow, and bumping your body temperature up a bit.
+Cinnamon is wonderful for many reasons – it warms you by increasing your blood flow and bumping your body temperature up a bit.
 It helps to settle the stomach, boosts metabolism, and it shows promise in helping with diabetes, but probably not while sitting in a ton of sugar, natural or not!

 Honey is wonderful, too.
 It preserves, has antimicrobial and antibacterial properties, and it can even be good for your skin!